Mark of Beast in Scripture: Hopeful Clarity for Anxious Hearts

 Lord Jesus, victorious Lamb, we come with questions, worries, and the desire to be faithful.
 You see our workplaces, our families, our neighborhoods—the spaces where choices are made and loyalties are revealed.
 Hold our hearts steady in Your love.

 Write Your name upon our minds, shaping what we believe, and upon our hands, guiding what we do.
 When we encounter pressures that blur our allegiance, grant holy wisdom, gentle courage, and patient endurance.
-Teach us to refuse every idol that promises gain but costs our souls, and to embrace the narrow path of truth-filled love.
+Teach us to refuse every idol that promises gain but costs our souls, and to walk the narrow path of truth-filled love.

 Strengthen believers who face economic loss or social exclusion for following You.
 Provide daily bread, open doors for good work, and surround them with caring community.
 Fill us with the Spirit’s light, that we might shine with integrity, mercy, and hope.
 Keep us rejoicing that our names are written in heaven.
 In Your name we pray, Amen.